-Both cookware sets have riveted, stainless steel handles for a comfortable grip, and the tempered glass lids are also included.
+Both cookware sets we mentioned above have riveted, stainless steel handles for a comfortable grip, and tempered glass lids are also included.

-Still, there are some other major differences you may notice while cooking, which we'll talk more about in a moment.
+Still, there are some other major differences you may notice while you cook, which we'll talk more about in a moment.

-Winner: While both brands have similarly tough construction and very similar designs, we chose All-Clad as the winner here, simply because its cookware is made in the USA (Calphalon produces most of its aluminum cookware in America, but Calphalon stainless steel cookware is made in China).
+Winner: While both brands have similarly tough construction and very similar designs, we chose All-Clad as the winner here, simply because All-Clad cookware is made in the USA (Calphalon produces most of its aluminum cookware in America, but Calphalon stainless steel pots and pans are made in China).

 2. Material and Durability